 In Oregon alone, there have been at least 350 reports of possible sexual abuse of the elderly and disabled in the past few years.

-Sometimes Department of Human Services investigators were not able to prove these allegations – although many victims were visibly injured – because the elderly person had dementia, or was heavily medicated during the assault.
+Sometimes the Department of Human Services investigators were not able to prove these allegations – although many victims were visibly injured – because the elderly person had dementia, or was heavily medicated during the assault.

 Oregon law requires long-term care facilities to report any suspicion of sexual abuse.
 However, in some cases, workers do not notice that something is wrong until the evidence is overwhelming.

 Sex abuse of the elderly is a serious crime with long-term repercussions for the victim and their family.